utkarshkrsingh/clirun/README.md

 You can now run clirun from any directory.
 ## Support:

-If you encounter any bugs or errors, feel free to fork this repository and modify it to suit your needs.
-Contributions and feedback are always welcome!
+If you encounter any bug or error feel free to fork this repo and modify as per your taste.